 Reading is highly valued at St Joseph's - it is the key to accessing much of the curriculum and a valuable life long skill.
-The teaching and development of reading skills has traditionally been a strength of our school, as shown consistently in both KS1 and KS2 reading SATS scores over the last five years.
-Much of this success can be attributed to the focus put on individual reading, both at home and in school, from Pre School right through to Year 6.
+The teaching and development of reading skills has traditionally been a strength of our school, as shown in Year 1 National Phonic Screening, Key Stage 1 and Key Stage 2 reading SATS scores.

-All children read regularly, both with their class teachers and our experienced team of Learning Support Assistants.
-Our core reading scheme in the first years at school is Oxford Reading Tree; the children also read and experience daily stories, rhymes, factual and ICT texts.
-Books are sent home for consolidation, with nightly reading being the expectation for good progress.
-The Home School Book is a vital part of our Home/School partnership, as recognized by OFSTED in 2010.
+The Home/School diary is a vital part of our Home/School partnership, as recognised in our two previous OFSTED inspections.
 It is used by teachers, parents and children in commenting on books read and skills being developed.
 Valuable guidance on reading with your child can also be accessed here.

 Parents and carers are also offered support with effective reading at home through EYFS and Key Stage One workshops, where modelling of key phonic strategies is shared.

 As a school, we strive to engage our pupils in reading for pleasure and in developing a knowledge of wider text genres.
 We were delighted to recently receive an award from Essex Libraries for winning our local area's 'Summer Read Schools Competition' for the firth consecutive year!
 We have also taken great pride in both winning and retaining The SWF 'World Book Day Schools Trophy' over the last two years.

 We have moved website.
 Please visit our new Christ The King Federation website at: